SkylarHoughtonGithub/shoutsky-ansible/roles/proxmox_init/README.md

 ------------

 - install sudo
-- setup ansible user with keypair for ssh access
+- setup ansible user with keypair for ssh access and passwordless sudo

 Example Playbook
 ----------------